-Godly Titus 2 women never are to surrender their tongues to the devil.
-They are prompted by the Holy Spirit to make sure that what they say is absolutely true, honest, just, pure, lovely, and of good report before they say it—lest they discredit their ministry effectiveness as a godly Titus 2 woman.
+Godly Titus two women never are to surrender their tongues to the devil.
+They are prompted by the Holy Spirit to make sure that what they say is absolutely true, honest, just, pure, lovely, and of good report before they say it—lest they discredit their ministry effectiveness as a godly Titus two woman.

-They think first: before starting to say something pause a few seconds and ask are these words pleasing to God.
-They also talk less making each a time to speak as Peter said, speaking as the oracles of God.
+They think first: before starting to say something, pause a few seconds and ask if these words are pleasing to God.
+They also talk less, making each a time to speak as Peter said, speaking as the oracles of God.
 And they start that practice now.
 Don’t waste your greatest tool.

 v.
 3c “not given to much wine” (3) Women energized by grace are not enslaved to anything but Christ.

 Godly women are Spirit-controlled in every part of their life.
 They resist excess in any area of daily life.
-They are not slaves to any substance, slaves to any amusement, any fashion, or any attitude that does not please their Master in Heaven.
+They are not slaves to any substance, to any amusement, to any fashion, or to any attitude that does not please their Master in Heaven.

 Women energized by grace live like holy servants of God, guard their tongues—and women energized by grace are not enslaved to any lust.